-Space Test Program - Houston 3 - Massive Heat Transfer Experiment (STP-H3-MHTEX) - 11.22.16

-Earlier wording — Space Test Program - Houston 3 - Massive Heat Transfer Experiment (STP-H3-MHTEX) investigates the in space performance of capillary pumped loop (CPL) heat transfer equipment, which uses continuous fluid flow to transfer heat from multiple spacecraft sources to an external radiator surface.
+Space Test Program - Houston 3 - Massive Heat Transfer Experiment (STP-H3-MHTEX) investigates the in space performance of capillary pumped loop (CPL) heat transfer equipment, which uses continuous fluid flow to transfer heat from multiple spacecraft sources to an external radiator surface.
 This investigation intends to improve the understanding of heat transfer transport phenomena and two-phase flow (i.e., liquid-vapour flow) performance in microgravity.
 This investigation is one of four on the STP-H3 platform and is located at EXPRESS Logistics Carrier site 3 (ELC-3).
 Science Results for Everyone

 United States Department of Defense Space Test Program, Johnson Space Center, Houston, TX, United States

 National Aeronautics and Space Administration (NASA)

 National Laboratory - Department of Defense (NL-DoD)

 March 2011 - September 2013

 MHTEX flew as Two Phase Flow (TPF) with different heat pump and capillary loop configurations on STS-85.

+The STP-H3-MHTEX investigation features a next generation of spacecraft thermal control technology to measure the on-orbit performance of the capillary pumped loop (CPL) system.
 MHTEX incorporates enhancement to the original Two Phase Flow (TPF) flight experiment flown on STS-85 by adding a starter pump and advanced hybrid evaporator.
 With these additional components, MHTEX will demonstrate failure-free start-up, demonstrate performance over a variety of operating conditions, and improve understanding of two-phase flow in a microgravity environment.